Cipher-Red/Aurum/README.md

 - **Email Validation:** Checks if an email address is syntactically valid.
 - **MX Record Check:** Determines if the email domain has MX records, indicating its ability to receive emails.
 - **Blacklist Check:** Checks if the email domain is blacklisted on multiple DNSBLs, including Spamhaus, SORBS, and Barracuda.
-- **Custom Blacklist:** Allows adding a custom internal blacklist for manual domain flagging.
+- **Custom Blacklist Check:** Allows adding a custom internal blacklist for manually flagged domains or specific email addresses.
-- **All-in-One Check:** Runs all three checks in sequence for comprehensive analysis.
+- **All-in-One Check:** Runs all four checks in sequence for comprehensive analysis.
 - **Cross-Platform:** Works on both Windows and Linux systems.

 ## Installation